pay-theory/pay-theory-ui/src/common/StatusMessage/README.md

-# ModalContent
+# StatusMessage

-A UI component that allows for a pop up Modal with a header and whatever children components are input.
+A UI component that generates messages components for Error, Warning, and Success responses.

 ## Hooks